-Audrey Demarre, exhibition curator and embroidery artist, is the author of a book on contemporary embroidery , Broderies, anthologie curieuse (2024).
+Audrey Demarre, curator of the exhibition and an embroidery artist, is the author of a book on contemporary embroidery , Broderies, anthologie curieuse (2024).

 With :